RingOfStorms/dotfiles/readme.md

 # TODO

-- on new cosmic the bar is shown can i have this hidden by default
-- Split config into further flakes, inputs should not affect other systems, like first run without stormd
 - work on secrets pre ragenix, stormd pre install for all the above bootstrapping steps would be ideal
 - reduce home manager, make per user modules support instead
 - Ensure my neovim undohistory/auto saves don't save `.age` files as they can be sensitive.
-- can I get tmux `tat` attach to remove new window if it restored from saved session?